TWA Flight 427

-TWA Flight 427 was a regularly scheduled TWA passenger flight departing St. Louis Lambert International Airport (STL) in Bridgeton, Missouri on November 22, 1994, operated using a McDonnell Douglas MD-82.
-On the takeoff roll it struck a Cessna 441 Conquest II, killing both of its occupants.
+On November 22, 1994, TWA Flight 427, operated using a McDonnell Douglas MD-82, struck a Cessna 441 Conquest II during its take-off roll, killing both of its occupants.
+The collision took place at St. Louis Lambert International Airport (STL) in Bridgeton, Missouri.

 Aircraft

 TWA Flight 427 was a regularly scheduled passenger flight from St. Louis International Airport to Stapleton International Airport in Denver, Colorado.
 On the date of the accident, Flight 427 was operated using a McDonnell Douglas MD-82 (registration number N954U).
 There were 132 passengers and 8 crew on board.
 The captain of Flight 427 was Captain Rick Carr (age 57), the first officer was Randy Speed (38), and Randy Richardson was an off-duty crew member occupying the cockpit jumpseat.

 On November 22, 1994, Superior Aviation, Inc., a charter airline, operated a charter flight from Ford Airport in Iron Mountain, Michigan to St. Louis International Airport using a Cessna 441 Conquest II (registration number N441KM).
 After the charter passenger deplaned at St. Louis, the Cessna was then scheduled to depart St. Louis en route to another charter pickup in Iron Mountain.